mwb249/taxparcel-geoenrich/README.md

 Use the ```exit()``` command to exit the Python Prompt.

 ### Setup Task Scheduler
-1. Open the Task Scheduler on the computer that is hosting the scripts.
+1. Open the Windows Task Scheduler.
-2. Click Action > Create Task and name your task.
+2. Click Action > Create Task and name the task.
 3. Click the Action tab and click New.
 4. Set Action to Start a Program.
-5. Browse to the location of your Python 3 installation (for example,
+5. Browse to the location of your Python 3 environment
-<install_dir>\ArcGIS\Server\framework\runtime\ArcGIS\bin\Python\envs\taxparcel-geoenrich\python.exe).
+    - ArcGIS Server: <install_dir>\ArcGIS\Server\framework\runtime\ArcGIS\bin\Python\envs\taxparcel-geoenrich\python.exe
+    - ArcGIS Pro: C:\Program Files\ArcGIS\bin\Python\envs\taxparcel-geoenrich\python.exe
 6. In the Add arguments text box, type the name of the script (tpgeoenrich.py).
-7. In the Start in text box, type the path to the folder where your script is and click OK.
+7. In the Start in text box, type the path to the folder where your script is located and click OK.
 8. Click the Trigger tab, click New, and set a schedule for your task.
 9. Click OK.
-When the trigger occurs, the scripts will begin scanning the configured layers and, for each one, processing (in order) configurations for generating identifiers, enriching reports, moderating reports, and sending emails.

 ## Usage